When you’ve been together for years…but he hasn’t gotten down on one knee and put a ring on it.

 Marriage is the deepest expression of commitment, sacrifice and Love that one can make – that’s why marriage is a life aspiration to many.
-Many also see marriage as simply being a piece of paper, or a document that binds together the lives of two people.
-So is money, yet every single person on this planet works their butt off in order to obtain that.
+But if he hasn’t proposed, this can leave you wondering why.

 He’s getting his life in order

-If your partner is in the middle of finding a job, trying to complete school, or is in the process of reaching their immediate career goals, this could be a legitimate reason why he has yet to put a ring on it.
-The last thing you want to do is become the contributor to his falling back on personal achievements.
+If your partner is in the middle of finding a job, trying to complete school, or is looking to check off a bunch of places on the map before really settling down, this could be a legitimate reason why he has yet to put a ring on it.

-Marriage may be a priority (in his future), but he wants his assets in place first.
-If this is worrisome for you, tenderly ask him for reassurance – that this milestone is important to you and that you simply want to know it is something on his list of life aspirations, too.
+Marriage may be a priority (in his future), but he wants his assets in place or certain things out of the way first.
+If this is worrisome for you, tenderly ask him for reassurance – that this milestone is important and hasn’t been repossessed or set aside by life’s other opportunities.

 But, has he been using that as an excuse ongoing, say, for the last 10-15 years?
-If he’s been giving you the shpeal for years with no end in sight, that’s a different story.
-If “marriage goals” continually seem to be placed on the back burner, it might be time to question his motives or other reasons.
-Communicate, communicate, communicate!
+If he’s been giving you the same shpeal for years and continually moving the goal post with no end in sight, that paints a different picture.
+If reaching that new height in commitment always seems to be placed on the back burner, it might be time to question his motives, sincerity and orientation surrounding marriage.

 He’s afraid of letting go

-Letting go (or committing to that degree) is a common worry for anyone, not just men singly.
+Letting go (or committing to that degree) is a common worry for anyone.
 Many are perfectly happy knowing they spend the rest of their lives with that one person because they feel there’s more to gain than lose.
-While others may feel they will be giving up their dreams, independence, or options – as well as worrying over the risk of a failing marriage and leading to divorce.
+For others, they may feel they will be giving up certain dreams, independence, limitlessness or options – as well as worrying over the risk of a failing marriage and leading to divorce.

 To you, three months together might feel like three years, but it may not be the same for your partner.
 If you’ve slept together, moved in, met the parents, traveled, and made big purchases together all within six months – sure, it might feel like,